Tesla Model 3 guide: the cheapest Tesla to date

 Tesla’s Superchargers can draw some massive power directly from the grid to help charge your Tesla quickly.

 With that said, you’ll want to be aware of what the maximum level of power your Model 3 can handle while charging.

 For example, the Standard Range Plus Model 3 has a maximum power of 170 kW, while the other two dual motor trims can handle a max power of 250 kW.

-This might call for an over-the-air update to the Model 3 if possible, because Musk has just recently mentioned future Superchargers capable of delivering 300 kW of power.
+This might call for an over-the-air update to the Model 3 if possible, because Elon Musk has mentioned future Superchargers capable of delivering 300 kW of power.

 How much does it cost to charge a Model 3?

 Another common question that is not so easily answered is, How much does it cost to charge a Tesla?
 Again, there are a number of factors that contribute to this approximate number.
 Everything from what state you live in, to the level of charging, all the way to what time of day it is.